JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">XI</p>

-Remember God or thou shalt repent it ;
+Remember God _or_ thou shalt repent it ;
 O sinful soul, thou practisest avarice, but thou shalt depart to-day or to-morrow.
 Through thine attachment to avarice and being led astray by mammon, thou hast wasted thy life.
-Be not proud of thy wealth and youth ; they dissolve like paper.
+Be not proud of thy wealth and youth ; they dissolve like paper. <span id="p254"><sup><small>[ p.

-[^xx1] Literally — you deem yourselves vowels and others consonants.

-[^xx2] Literally— actors.

-<span id="p254"><sup><small>[ p.
 254 ]</small></sup></span>
 When Death cometh and seizeth thee by the hair and knocketh thee down, on that day shalt thou be powerless.
 Thou hast not remembered God, or worshipped Him, or shown mercy to His creatures, therefore shalt thou be smitten on the mouth.
 When Dharmraj asketh for thine account, what face shalt thou show him ?
 Saith Kabir, hear, ye good men, ye shall be saved in the company of the holy.
 The condition of him who has obtained salvation during life.

-Kedara I
+<p style="text-align:center;">KEDARA</p>

+<p style="text-align:center;">I</p>

-They who abandon praise as well as blame, who reject honour as well as dishonour, Who consider iron and gold the same, are the image of God — Few, O Lord, are Thy servants !
+They who abandon praise as well as blame, who reject honour as well as dishonour, Who consider iron and gold the same, are the image of God — Few, _O Lord_, are Thy servants !
 They who abandon lust, wrath, covetousness, and worldly love behold God's feet.
 What are called the qualities of impulse, ignorance, and goodness are all contained in Thy Maya.
 Only they who understand the fourth degree, have obtained the supreme position ;
-They never entertain love for pilgrimages, fasting, or for the religious ceremonies, purifications, and austerities of the superstitious.
+They never entertain love for pilgrimages, fasting, or for the religious ceremonies, purifications, and austerities of _the superstitious_.
 By meditating on God, avarice, worldly love, and doubt depart ;
-The darkness of the mansion in which the lamp of divine knowledge burnetii is dispelled ;
+The darkness of the mansion in which the lamp _of divine knowledge_ burneth is dispelled ;
-Its owner abideth completely fearless, and his doubts have lied ; saith Kabir, I am his slave.[^xx3] The saint deals in holiness and is thus emancipated during life.
+_Its owner_ abideth completely fearless, and his doubts have lied ; saith Kabir, I am his slave.[^339] The saint deals in holiness and is thus emancipated during life.

 <p style="text-align:center;">II</p>

-Some deal in bronze and copper, others in cloves and betel-nut ;
+Some deal in bronze and copper, others in cloves and betel-nut ; <span id="p255"><sup><small>[ p.

-[^xx1] Also translated — The slave Kabir saith.

-<span id="p255"><sup><small>[ p.
 255 ]</small></sup></span>
 The saints deal in God's name ; that is my merchandise.
-O dealers in the name of God, The priceless diamond hath come to hand, and worldly thoughts have fled.
+O dealers in the name of God,
+The priceless diamond hath come to hand, and worldly thoughts have fled.
 They whom the True One attached to truth, remain attached to it ; truth is their occupation.
-They dispatched a load of the true thing, and it reached God the storekeeper.
+They dispatched a load of the true thing, and it reached _God_ the storekeeper.
-God is Himself the gem, the jewel, and the precious stone ; He is Himself the jeweller ;
+God is Himself the gem, the jewel, and the precious stone ;
+He is Himself the jeweller ;
 He is in every direction immovable ;
-He setteth everything in motion ;
+He setteth _everything_ in motion ;
 He is a permanent dealer.

-O man, make thy heart the ox, meditation the road, fill thy sack with divine knowledge, and load it on the ox ;
+_O man_, make thy heart the ox, meditation the road, fill thy sack with divine knowledge, and load it on the ox ;
 Saith Kabir, hear, O saints, my goods have arrived at their destination.

 The following was addressed to a Jogi who fortified himself for his austerities by potations of wine.
 <p style="text-align:center;">Ill</p>

-O ignorant and stupid brawler, [^xx1] reverse thy breath and direct it to thy brain ;
+O ignorant and stupid brawler, [^340] reverse thy breath and direct it _to thy brain_ ;
 Then turn thy brain into a furnace, draw the nectareous stream, and thou shalt become divinely intoxicated.
 O brother, call upon God for assistance.
 O saints, ever drink this wine so difficult to obtain, and your thirst shall easily be quenched.
 In the fear of God is love ; he who knoweth this shall obtain God's elixir, my brother.
 Ambrosia is in every heart ; God giveth it to whomsoever He pleaseth.
-There is one city ; [^xx2] it hath nine gates ;
+There is one city ; [^341] it hath nine gates ;
-Restrain thy wandering mind from issuing by them.
+Restrain thy wandering _mind from issuing by them_.
-After the exercise of the ira, pingla, and sukhmana, the tenth gate openeth and the mind becometh intoxicated.
+After the exercise of the ira, pingla, and sukhmana, the tenth gate openeth and the mind becometh intoxicated. <span id="p256"><sup><small>[ p.

-[^xx1] Kalwdr~-d&o translated as if written kalal y a wine-seller, then a drunkard. [^xx2] The body.

-<span id="p256"><sup><small>[ p.
 256 ]</small></sup></span>

-When the soul obtaineth the fully fearless dignity, suffering is at an end, saith Kabir deliberately.
+When _the soul obtaineth_ the fully fearless dignity, suffering is at an end, saith Kabir deliberately.
-Turning from the way of the world I have obtained this wine, a cup of which causeth divine intoxication.
+Turning from the way _of the world_ I have obtained this wine, a cup of which causeth _divine_ intoxication.
 Religious instruction addressed to a dissolute fop.

 <p style="text-align:center;">IV</p>